ZephyrIO/Minesweeper-Java/README.md

 The second part mentioned above can cause one reveal made by the user to result in multiple reveals in the minefield.
 This behavior is what the literature is referring to when it talks about recursion in Mineweeper.
-**Your game should not support this behavior**.
+**This game does not support this behavior**.
 If the user reveals one square, then, at most, one square is revealed in the minefield.

 ### Minesweeper Overview

-In your Minesweeper, the player is initially presented with a grid of undifferentiated squares.
+In Minesweeper, the player is initially presented with a grid of undifferentiated squares.
 Some of those squares contain hidden mines.
 The size of the grid, the number of mines, and the individual mine locations are set in advance by a seed file (more on that later) that the user